Current state of the Pacific and Indian oceans

-Sea surface temperature (SST) anomalies for February show SSTs were cooler than average in the central and eastern tropical Pacific Ocean, although cool anomalies in this region have weakened compared to last month.
-Warm anomalies were present across most of the South Pacific south of around 30°S, around the Maritime Continent and across the Philippine Sea, and in parts of the mid-latitudes of the North Pacific.
+Sea surface temperature (SST) anomalies for April show SSTs were slightly cooler than average in the central and eastern tropical Pacific Ocean, although cool anomalies in this region have weakened compared to last month.
+Warm anomalies were present across most of the South Pacific around and south of 30°S, much of the Maritime Continent, to the west of Japan, and from the east of Mexico across the mid-latitudes of the central North Pacific Ocean.

 Sustained positive values of the SOI above +7 typically indicate La Niña while sustained negative values below −7 typically indicate El Niño.
 Values between +7 and −7 generally indicate neutral conditions.

 The Indian Ocean Dipole (IOD) has been displaying signs of a positive IOD event for a number of weeks.
 The weekly index value to 7 October was +0.58 °C. The IOD index has now remained above the positive IOD threshold value (+0.4 ºC) for four weeks.
 Along with warm SST anomalies across most of the northern Indian Ocean and cool anomalies near the Indonesian island of Sumatra, this strongly suggests that a positive IOD event is currently underway; nevertheless, these values need to persist until at least November for this to be considered an event.

 Four of the six international climate models surveyed by the Bureau suggest that index values will remain above positive IOD thresholds for the remainder of October.
 All models expect a return to neutral by December.
 The IOD typically has little influence on Australian climate from December to April.